korpsvart/NetlistWDFSimulator/README.md

     - S: the scattering matrix for a single junction WDF structure

-Similarly to ```parseTopology```, it will attempt re-using previously computed Z and S (this is only possible if the network is isomorphic and both the circuital values and the sampling frequency have not been changed).
+Similarly to ```getTopology```, it will attempt re-using previously computed Z and S (this is only possible if the network is isomorphic and both the circuital values and the sampling frequency have not been changed).